rixiobarrios/component-extravaganza/README.md

 ## Submission

-Submit an **issue on this repo** by **5:00PM Wednesday** with links to your forked repos of each exercise you completed.
+This lab is a hybrid HW and lab.
+You must complete all 3 of these exercises by next week.
+Doing the exercises in order will is strongly recommended.
+Fork and clone each repository.
 Also in the submission, please include your overall *comfort* and *completion* as well as any questions or specific areas designated for feedback.

 ## Components

-Choose one or more exercises from the list below, and implement the outlined features using React.

 ### [Password Validator](https://github.com/ga-wdi-exercises/react-password-validator)